Charlotte Bonardi

 Teaching

-I teach a part of the first year module on Addiction (C81ADD) second year module on Neuroscience and Behaviour (C82NAB), take some second year practical classes (C82MPR) and, along with Drs Tobias Bast, Mark Haselgrove and Jasper Ward-Robinson, teach a third year module Mechanisms in Learning and Psychopathology, which covers clinical issues and their relation to learning theory, and neuroscientific research aimed at analysing, and identifying the locus of, various associative processes (C83MLP).
-I also give a lecture on the use of animals in research for the Advanced Research Methods course (C8DAMS).
+I teach a part of the second year module on Neuroscience and Behaviour and along with Drs Tobias Bast, Mark Haselgrove Emma Whitt and Gonzalo Urcelay teach a third year module Mechanisms in Learning and Psychopathology, which covers clinical issues and their relation to learning theory, and neuroscientific research aimed at analysing, and identifying the locus of, various associative processes.
+I also give a lecture on the use of animals in research for the Advanced Research Methods course.

 PhD